 Narrower barges (given the name Stroud barges by historians) had a similar rig but were only up to 12ft 6in wide and so could pass through the narrower locks of the Thames & Severn Canal east of Brimscombe.
 These regularly carried coal from Bullo Pill to places along the Stroud valley, some going over the Cotswolds to the Thames valley.

 Boats (now usually called narrowboats) also had an open hold with a small cabin at the stern and a flat bottom, but they were only 7ft wide to suit the narrow locks of the Midland canals.
 They came into general use on the Stroudwater and Thames & Severn Canals after the opening of the Gloucester & Berkeley Canal in 1827 which provided a safe route between the Stroud valley and the Severn above Gloucester.
 Their main role was to collect coal from the Midlands, carrying whatever outward cargo was available, and they also travelled eastwards over the Cotswolds to Wiltshire and the Thames valley.
+For an account of such trips in the 1880s, read William Staddon.

 In the very early days, most vessels using the Stroudwater Canal came from places up and down the River Severn, but it was not long before local men had their own vessels built, and this eventually became the norm.
 Most local owners just had one vessel or possibly two, while a few managed to build up a fleet.
 Some owners only carried for other people, while others were coal merchants or mill owners carrying their own cargoes.
 Crews for the barges trading down the Severn were mainly recruited from riverside villages such as Frampton, Fretherne and Saul, while crews for the boats came from settlements along the valley, particularly Chalford.
 A bye-law required that every vessel should have at least three able persons attending it, but this was not always enforced for boats.
 For a study about the principal traders using the Stroudwater Canal, read Principal Traders.